-Born in 1989, Nassim Azarzar is a young artist and art director based in Tangier, Morocco.
+Born in 1989, Nassim Azarzar is a young artist and art director based in Rabat, Morocco.
 He studied Art and Graphic Design for five years at the École Supérieure d’Art et de Design d’Orléans.
 His early work focused on the question of the image in media, and its relationship to truth and politics.

 In 2010, inspired by the intense media coverage of the Arab Spring, Azarzar began a project that used digital manipulation to question the status of images that circulate on the internet and in other media spaces.
 Continuing with this inquiry, Azarzar’s 2013 memoire entitled « Mess(e) Media » focused on the changes brought about by the emergence of new technologies of visual reproduction in our societies, and questioned the documentary value of images by looking to the ways that the Syrian opposition produced images that circulated across the western media landscape.